 Brief Biography

-Dr. Thompson is the Program Lead and advisor to incoming Forestry students.
+Dr. Thompson is the Applied Forest Management program lead and advisor to incoming Forestry students.
 His research work includes spruce budworm population monitoring, emerging forest insects and diseases, and a long-term project focused on predicting temperature regimes of headwater streams in northern Maine.
 Neil looks after both greenhouses on campus, a Germplasm Conservation Orchard for American chestnuts, an orchard of clones of clear American beech, and a collection of several hundred nest boxes for songbirds, ducks, owls, and bats.

 Recent Courses Taught